porschuetz/NGTVSWM_Theme_docker/README.md

 is the build container for gitlabs CI pipeline.

-it includes node, ruby and sass to build shopify themes, specifically the SWMA Theme deployment pipeline build container for gitlab https://gitlab.com/wearepictures/NGTVSWM_Theme/
+it is the fundation for shopify-pipeline to build shopify themes, specifically the SWMA Theme deployment pipeline build container for gitlab https://gitlab.com/wearepictures/NGTVSWM_Theme/

 based on
 https://hub.docker.com/r/library/node/tags/10-alpine/

-includes ruby and yarn
+includes node, ruby and yarn and sass